JvanKatwijk/qt-dab/README.md

 If the **load selection**  selector is set, on program startup a small menu shows, showing options to create a new database next to or instead of the default one.

-Also new is a checkbox that - wgen set - instructs the software to check on program startup on the availability of a new version of Qt-DAB.
+Also new is a checkbox that - when set - instructs the software to check on program startup on the availability of a new version of Qt-DAB.

 Handling packet and background services
 ========================================================================